horup/session-broker/README.md

-# masterserver
+# Session Broker
-A nodejs implementation of a masterserver
+A nodejs implementation of a session broker.